sagedemage/Arch-Linux-Installation-Guide/README.md

 # Arch-Linux-Installation-Guide
 ## Setting up
-First do arch linux install guide: [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) I will tell you how to do post installation of Arch linux once you install the base system.
+First do arch linux install guide: [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) I will tell you how to do post installation of Arch linux once you install the base system.

 Note: You have to chroot into the your arch linux root directory to install these packages.